Tree City Award, Arbor Day, and Memorial Tree Program

 Lakeland Designated a Tree City USA Award Recipient

-As of 2017, Lakeland has received the Tree City USA Award twelve times! (verify latest info)
+As of 2018, Lakeland has received the Tree City USA Award thirteen times! (verify latest info)

 The Tree City Award

 recognizes cities that have made it a priority to plant, preserve, and protect their precious tree resources as well as engage the community in environmental stewardship.